jdersch/PERQemu/PERQemu/Readme.txt

 Workaround:  On Windows, disable "autohide" for the task bar.
 Otherwise you have to do some weird Ctrl-right-click-Restore gyrations to force the Display window back onto the screen.
+This was fixed?
+Kind of?
+Except when it isn't?
+My absolute loathing and utter disdain for Windows increases daily.

 3. Reading from the serial port is unreliable.